Phish-n-Chips/slides/meetings/pwn-bof-stack/pwn-bof-stack.md

 ---

-## stack buffer overflow - countermeasures
+## stack buffer overflow - runtime mitigation

 Inspect which countermeasures are used by pwntools